 The City of Houston does not open the entrance to the Lot G (parking lot closest to Gate 8) until 9AM.
-When arriving before 9AM, use the entrance by Miller Outdoor Theater at the back of the parking lot (Lot E).
+Unlike past seasons, campers arriving for the Before Camp Program will be able to access the lot through the entrance of lot G, across the street from the golf course.
 Once in the parking lot, park anywhere in lots E, F or G and enter Camp at Gate 8.
 Gate 8 is only opened at scheduled times listed above.

 If I am arriving late?
 What if I need to leave early?

 Gate 8 will only be open the hours above.
 If you are arriving to pick up or drop off your child outside of these times, use the Zoo’s main entrance.
 Once inside the Zoo, you must check your child in or out with staff in the Brown Education Center (BEC) office.
 If checking out early, please allow extra time to find parking and for your camper to return from Zoo grounds back to our building.

 Please visit the Parking and Directions page for up-to-date information on parking around the Zoo.
 Lots E, F, G, H and I are all open to the public to park.

 The free parking lots around Houston Zoo are owned and managed by the City of Houston Parks and Recreation Department and have no affiliation with Houston Zoo.
 They are intended for use of guests visiting Hermann Park, Miller Outdoor Theater, Centennial Gardens, Houston Zoo, and the other museums in the area.

 We understand parking can be difficult, especially in the afternoon.
 We are unable to offer a carpool lane as emergency vehicles must have access to the Zoo.
 We cannot block the road and driveway leading into the Zoo.
 Because the lot is owned and managed by the City of Houston, we are unable to block or reserve any part of the parking lot for camp participants.